 If someone only had one week to visit Vietnam, I would tell them to travel to North Vietnam.
 Hanoi is a lovely city, and there is plenty of wonderful sites to see in Hanoi.
-You can take two exciting side trips outside Hanoi to give you a great flavor for Vietnam and all that Vietnam has to offer its visitors.
+You can take two exciting side trips outside Hanoi to give you a great flavor of Vietnam and all that Vietnam has to offer its visitors.

 Insiders Guide To One Week in North Vietnam